Personal Finance Tips

 MAXIMIZE YOUR RETIREMENT PLAN CONTRIBUTIONS

-While we are on the subject of your employer, be sure to double check your retirement plan contributions.
-A list of personal finance tips would not be complete without advising you to maximize your retirement plan contributions.
+While we are on the subject of your employer, be sure to double-check your retirement plan contributions.
+A list of money and personal finance tips would not be complete without advising you to maximize your retirement plan contributions.

 Whether it be a 401k or another countries equivalent, it is hard to beat the tax advantages that these investment vehicles offer.
 And it is forced savings.
 If the money doesn’t hit your checking account with your direct deposit, it is much harder for you to spend it.